fGiordi/math_tutor_application/README.md

 You should be able to input the equation into the application and, expect to be given steps on how to solve the equation.

-- You can send through the following example: 2(4x + 3) + 6= 9 - 4x
+- You can send through the following types of equations:

+  - 2(4x + 3) + 6 = 9 - 4x
+  - 7x - 2 = 10x
+  - 2(4y + 3) + 6 = 9 - 4y
+  - 3(4x + 3) + 6 = 39 + 2x
+  - 3x + 2 = 9 - 4x

-- You will be given the steps on how to solve the equation:
+- You will be given the steps on how to solve the equation: the result will be as follows:
+  - steps: []: An Array of the simplified steps and guidance on how you can solve the equation
+  - solution: string: a value which contains the solution to the equation, this was useful for testing output purposes and for the UI, if there is time for it.

 ## Please Note: